Atmel: Acquisitions

 As Atmel divested several fabs and ancillary business lines, Laub also oversaw acquisitions.
 One strategy was to participate in the touch screen market, both in the semiconductor chips and the sensors themselves.
 In 2008, Atmel bought Queens Award-winning Quantum Research Group Ltd. (now known as Atmel Technologies Ireland Limited, a wholly owned subsidiary), a supplier of capacitive sensing technology.
 Work done at Quantum, led to the 2012 release of Atmel's XSense product line, a flexible touch screen based on copper mesh electrodes.

 Atmel moved into Internet of things technology.
 They completed the acquisition of Advanced Digital Design S.A, a Spanish company that develops power line communication.
 Ozmo Devices, which developed products for Wi-Fi Direct, was acquired by Atmel in December 2012.
 Ozmo was founded in 2004 as H-Stream Wireless by Kateljin Vleugels and Roel Peeters, and was based in Palo Alto, California.

-In 2012, Atmel had approximately US$1.4 billion in annual revenue, with over 60% of their revenue from microcontrollers, and net income of US$30 million.
+In 2012, Atmel had approximately US$1.4 billion in annual revenue, with over 60% of its revenue from microcontrollers, and net income of US$30 million.

 Atmel purchased the smart metering product lines of IDT Corporation in March 2013.

 Atmel purchased Newport Media in July 2014.
 This will provide Atmel further capability in wireless Bluetooth and Wi-Fi.